What It's Really Like To Live With Chronic Fatigue Syndrome

 "This [disease] can be [an adventure], and we can face it together by treating it that way.
 Whether it's this journey into the film world or our journey together into the science, politics, and social justice of this.
 We still see life the same way we would have if it hadn't happened to us."

 What can you do to help spread the word about ME/CFS?
-First, go see the film, which opens in theaters on September 22nd.
+First, go see the film, which opens in theatres on October 20th.
 Then, support their campaign, called #TimeForUnrest, to advocate for more recognition, education, research, and funding around ME.
-To find a screening near you, or host your own, click here.

 Advertisement